 We can include a list of resources in case anyone is confused about to which paper they might subscribe.

-I designed and built the website shown above (partial pages shown). using the Wix platform (including Wix Code) as well as the database supporting the site.
+I designed and built the website shown above (partial pages shown) as well as the database supporting the site.
 Trey created the logo.

 SPREADING THE WORD

 Once the website was functioning, we kicked off a social media campaign.

 I started by uploading a video to Facebook and Instagram sharing my feelings about the event and encouraging others to take action - this received nearly 3,000 views!
 I tagged friends using the hashtag to challenge them and from there, the word spread.